hernantomassini/my-own-ticketing-tool/README.md

 ### Core Features
 - [x] Create the Login screen
+- [ ] Implement CRUD for Boards
-- [ ] Create the Board screen loading Tickets from SQLite
+- [ ] Create a reusable layout to change to another Board.
+- [ ] Implement CRUD for Columns
 - [ ] Implement CRUD for Tickets
 - [ ] Add filtering options on the Board screen
+- [ ] Implement Drag and drop features

 ### Authentication
 - [ ] Add Auth with email & password